luxury Inca Trail

 San Blas artisans' quarter, Cuzco.

-A lunch of traditional Andean cuisine in the patio of Pachapapa.
-Just across the street, visit the Church of San Blas (built in 1562).
+A lunch of traditional Andean cuisine by chef Rodolfo Rolando in the patio of Pacha Papa.
+Just across the street, visit an artisan's workshop and the Church of San Blas (built in 1562).
 It houses an imposing pulpit from the late 17th century that, for many, is the finest example of a carved wooden structure in the world.
 Chiseled from a single cedar trunk, the pulpit features angels, demons, saints, virgins and beasts.
 A native artist, Juan Thomas Tuirutupa, is believed to have been the sculptor.
 The main altarpiece is Baroque and exceptionally beautiful.

 Cathedral and Plaza de Armas, Cuzco.

-Finish at the 16th century Archbishop's Palace (now the Museum of Religious Art) before returning to your hotel.
-This evening, your guide will meet you for a tour of the Museo de Arte Precolombino, which displays 450 pre-Inca and Inca masterpieces dating from 1250 B.C. to 1532 A.D.
-Afterward, a dinner of nouvelle Andean cuisine at the MAP Café, in the museum's courtyard.
-Overnight in the Orient-Express Hotel Monasterio.
+This evening, at the Museo de Arte Precolombino, you will see 450 pre-Inca and Inca masterpieces dating from 1250 B.C. to 1532 A.D.
+Afterward, dinner of nouvelle Andean cuisine by Manuel Cordova at the Map Café, in the museum's courtyard.
+Overnight in the Orient-Express Monasterio.

 Fountains of Tipon, the water garden of Inca Wiracocha.

-Day 6: Cuzco (The Collasuyu Road & Nearby Inca Monuments)
+Day 6: Cuzco (The Collasuyu Road - Awana Kancha - Nearby Inca Monuments)

 Breakfast.
 Morning excursion beyond the ancient fortress that guarded the Valley of Cuzco.
-Coming back from the colonial village of Andahuaylillas, we'll follow the route and relive the sights of travelers who arrived in the imperial city of the Incas on the Collasuyu Road, from the southern quarter of the empire.
-We'll pass through the ancient gate of Rumicolca, gaze at the pre-Inca ruins of Pikillaqta, taste the traditional bread of Oropesa and admire Tipon, a royal garden of Inca Wiracocha.
-Finally, we'll enter the sacred city, centered around the once gold-encrusted Temple of the Sun, called the Koricancha, and defended by the monolithic fortress of Saqsaywaman.
+Coming back from the colonial village of Andahuaylillas on the Collasuyu Road, follow the route of early travelers from the southern quarter of the empire, which reached beyond Lake Titicaca.
+Pass through the ancient gate of Rumicolca, gaze at the pre-Inca ruins of Pikillaqta and admire the royal garden of Tipon before your arrival in the Imperial City of the Incas.

 In Inca times, the name of Andahuaylillas was Antawaylla (anta = copper and waylla = field).
 Its lands are fertile; its people quiet and friendly.
 Andahuaylillas has two attractions -- the Church of San Pedro de Andahuaylillas and the huge main square it faces.
 The square, considered one of the most beautiful in the region, is surrounded by pisonay and palm trees.
 The church, built in 1580 and known as the Sistine Chapel of the Americas, features a simple facade in marked contrast to its rich Baroque interior of gilded altars, wall paintings and polychromatic ceilings.